Grace Oladunni Taylor

-Grace Oladunni Taylor (also known as Grace Oladunni Lucia Olaniyan-Taylor; born 24 April 1937) is a biochemist, formerly at University of Ibadan, Nigeria.
+Grace Oladunni Taylor (also known as Grace Oladunni Lucia Olaniyan-Taylor; 1937-2025) was a biochemist, formerly at University of Ibadan, Nigeria.
 She was the second woman to be inducted into the Nigerian Academy of Science and the first African awarded a L'Oréal-UNESCO Award for Women in Science.

 Early life and education

 Grace Oladunni Lucia Olaniyan was born in Efon-Alaiye, Ekiti State, Nigeria, to Elizabeth (née Olatoun) and R. A. W. Olaniyan.
 Between 1952 and 1956, she was a student of the Queen's School in Ede in the Osun State.
 She enrolled for her tertiary studies in 1957 at the Nigerian College of Arts and Science in Enugu and in 1959 transferred to the University College of Ibadan (now Ibadan University).
 Olaniyan graduated with honors in 1962 with a degree in chemistry.